-Hair trends come and go but only very few fall into the “bizarre” category.
-Enter reverse washing.
+Hair trends come and go, but only a few fall into the “bizarre” category.
+Enter the reverse shampoo system.
 While we don’t know how it originated, the trend has gained momentum with future-thinking beauty bloggers around the world.
 So, what does this trend entail?
 Let’s have a look.

-What it is: A reverse wash entails dampening the hair and applying conditioner first.
-It’s meant to be a pre-shampoo treatment and nourish the hair prior to cleansing it.
-Rumour has it that applying conditioner first, then moving on to shampoo, helps hair seal in nutrients and moisture more effectively.
-This trend has not been tested by salon experts, so caution is advised.
+What it is: A reverse shampoo entails dampening the hair and applying conditioner first.
+It’s meant to be a pre-shampoo treatment and nourish dry hair before cleansing it.
+Rumour has it that using a conditioner before your shampoo, helps hair seal in nutrients and moisture more effectively.
+Salon experts have not tested this reverse shampoo method, so caution is advised.

 For the health of your hair, it’s best to stick to the rules, as Mizani’s Rocky Bukasa says, “The washing and conditioning tradition was designed for a reason – to thoroughly cleanse hair and then replenish nutrients.
 It’s not recommended to try trends that could compromise the quality of your hair.
 The results are not scientifically tested, and most positive reviews for reverse washing are based on single experiences.”

-Reverse washing might fall under the guise of being an alternative but it’s not worth swimming in untested waters.
-If your current washing and conditioning regime is falling short in some way, it’s a good idea to talk to a professional stylist.
-They’ll be able to identify your problems perfectly and recommend the perfect products to help you get perfect results.
+Reverse washing might fall under the guise of being an alternative, but it’s not worth swimming in untested waters.
+If your current washing and conditioning regime is falling short in some way, rather re-look at the products that you’re using.
+A decent shampoo and conditioner matched correctly with your specific hair type will make all the difference when it comes to lustrous, bouncy locks.

 Oops, something went wrong!
 Please try again later...